“I wondered what they really talked about when they talked about growing up. Now, I think I know a little bit about it and life.”

 Do what you want to do, even when the world doesn’t motivate or help you.
 Go on your own.

-The sense of independence, ability of overcoming doubts and helping yourself is an advantage to your maturity.
+The sense of independence, the ability to overcome doubts and helping yourself is an advantage to your maturity.

 22. React calmly to criticism and rejection